BCDevOps/devops-platform-workshops/101-lab/content/README.md

 # Welcome to the Openshift 101 Lab

 This lab has been designed as a do-it-at-your-own pace set of exercises.
+These exercsises are designed to support the material covered in the OpenShift 101 Workshop.
+Refer back to the [OpenShift 101 mural slides](https://app.mural.co/invitation/mural/platformservices5977/1646945371597?sender=uf0df5317d8dbea9ee48c7230&key=53ce5618-7a78-4548-b12c-c3495babe255) as you work through the lab.

-Essentially you are provided a set of training namespaces in an Openshift Environment to perform your work.
+During the lab period,  you are provided a set of training namespaces in an OpenShift environment to perform your work.
 You are apart of a cohort!
 So share, collaborate, and problem solve together as you would if you were all apart of the same project team :)

 ## Important Notes

 The lab follows a continuous improvement model.
 This means we track suggestions, feature improvements, bugs, and typos in github.
 If you have any issues that are outside of the planned experience for this lab please create an issue so we can improve this workshop for others.

 [You can find issues here](https://github.com/BCDevOps/devops-platform-workshops/issues/new?template=101-lab-issue.md&title=101+Lab+Questions%2FBugs)

 ## Get prepared for